Sindercube/Obscure/README.md

 # 📘 Features

-- Apply NBT tags to (some) recipe ingredients and outputs.
+- Apply NBT tags to (some) recipe ingredients and outputs by adding a `data` key to them.

 > For a full list of features, and explanations on how to use them, go to the [wiki](obscure.sindercu.be/).